darldev/darl/README.md

 # Darl
-Run npm scripts in parallel
+Process guarding and parallel execution for development

 ## Usage
 ```ps1